Home Inspection Tips – Inspect your Weatherstripping

 The key to weatherstripping a home correctly is to know what types of materials to use and how to use them.
 This breakdown provides information on how to best weatherstrip a home using one or more of the common types listed below.

-This is a seal that is made from either plastic or metal.
-As its name suggests, the material is folded into a V shape that can be placed in gaps and will spring open to seal the area securely.
+While tension seals are durable, invisible and highly effective, they can be difficult to install if the application surface isn’t completely smooth.
 The primary places that you will use this type of weatherstripping is along the sides of windows as well as the top and sides of doors.

 This is an easy to install material, making it desirable for many homeowners to try themselves.
 However, it may cause windows and doors to be more challenging to open and close so take that into consideration before installing it.

-Felt offers easy installation although it will be less effective than other materials.
+Felt is typically less effective than other materials.
 This material can be purchased as either plain felt or reinforced with a metal strip to provide some structure.
-The places that this weatherstripping material will be found is either around a door or window sash.
+The places that this weatherstripping material are most often found are around a door or window sash.
 It installs easily with staples or nails.

 Although felt is desirable for many reasons, its primary disadvantage is lack of durability.
 In fact, although it is inexpensive, felt weatherstripping can only be expected to last a year or two.
 If you are on a strict budget this might be a good option for your specific needs.

-While foam tape is a reasonably durable material, it can be more challenging to install, making it less desirable for some homeowners.
+While foam tape is a reasonably durable material, it can be more challenging to install for some novices, making it less desirable for some homeowners.
 An average DIYer should be able to handle this with ease but a complete novice may struggle at first so know your limitations before taking on a project.

-These materials are fairly effective and available in a range of materials.
-The rubber and vinyl weatherstripping comes with a wood or metal strip for ease of mounting. the silicone type is usually inserted into a milled groove.
+This material is fairly effective and available in a range of materials.
+It usually is inserted into a milled groove.
 This material can be used at the base of doors and windows, window sashes, and at the bottom of doors.